SignUpGenius.com Home

 • Talk about the child’s work.
 Discuss the child’s performance in each subject and go over any assessments.

-• During official conference times, display student projects and provide additional information on programming, activities, volunteer opportunities and available services.
+• During the conferences, display student projects and provide additional information on programming, activities, volunteer opportunities and available services.

 Close the Conference